Azure/azure-sdk-for-js/sdk/monitor/monitor-query/TROUBLESHOOTING.md

 # Troubleshooting Azure Monitor Query client library issues

-This troubleshooting guide contains instructions to diagnose frequently encountered issues while using the Azure Monitor Query client library for Javascript.
+This troubleshooting guide contains instructions to diagnose frequently encountered issues while using the Azure Monitor Query client library for JavaScript.

 ## Table of contents